Do I Need a GPS Bike Computer If I Already Use My Phone?

 If you’re training, touring, riding in heat, or navigating: get a dedicated head unit and keep your phone safe in a pocket.
 You’ll avoid thermal shutdowns and gain reliable data, maps, and battery life.

-Don't want to spend a lot?
-There are good budget choices.
-My wife uses this one, The COOSPO BC26.
+There are good budget choices too.
+My wife uses this one: the COOSPO C600.

 Related: